identifyou110/Dolby-Atmos-Magic-Revision-Magisk-Module/README.md

 - Magisk installed

 ## Installation Guide
-- Remove another Dolby module with different name (except for Dolby Atmos ZTE 2019 Pro, or RC4, or RC1)
-- Reboot
 - Install via Magisk Manager or Recovery
 - See "Troubleshootings" section if you using any other audio mods
 - Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug)